 We used these 6,368 rooted, bootstrap-resolved gene trees and a species tree as input to GRAMPA (Thomas, et al. 2017) to identify the placement of any WGDs in the chelicerate phylogeny.
 Briefly, GRAMPA performs least common ancestor (LCA) mapping from each gene tree to the species tree but allows for WGDs to be present in the species tree by representing them as multi-labeled trees (MUL-trees), in which one or more tip labels appear twice.
-By comparing LCA mapping scores between the input species tree and a set of MUL-trees defined by target lineages, GRAMPA can determine if a WGD has occurred on a hypothesized lineage.
+By comparing LCA mapping scores between the input species tree and a set of MUL-trees defined by target lineages, GRAMPA can determine if a WGD has occurred on a hypothesized lineage, and the shape of the MUL-trees tested allows it to distinguish between allo- and auto-polyploidy.
+Importantly, tandem duplications do not affect GRAMPA’s inferences since they will be spread across the branches in the input species tree, making this method suitable for detecting even ancient WGDs.
 For our runs, we set as target lineages for WGD identification those on which WGDs have previously been proposed: specifically, the branch leading to spiders and scorpions and the branch leading to horseshoe crabs.
 We also used multiple different species trees as input to GRAMPA to test the same scenarios.
-In addition to the species tree we inferred using ASTRAL (Fig. 1A), the two alternate species tree topologies. we tested were a recently inferred phylogeny from Ballesteros, et al. (2022)—in which horseshoe crabs group within arachnids,(Sharma, et al. 2014; Lozano-Fernandez, et al. 2019; Howard, et al. 2020) specifically sister to spiders and scorpions (Fig. 1B)—and a ‘traditional’ species tree topology, in which horseshoe crabs are sister to all arachnid species (Fig. 1C).
+In addition to the species tree we inferred using ASTRAL (Fig. 1A), we tested for WGDs on two alternate species tree topologies.
+One alternate topology is based on a recently inferred phylogeny from Ballesteros, et al. (2022) in which horseshoe crabs group within arachnids (Fig. 1B).
+Because some molecular studies still propose a monophyletic Arachnida that does not include horseshoe crabs (Sharma, et al. 2014; Lozano-Fernandez, et al. 2019; Howard, et al. 2020), we also used a ‘traditional’ species tree topology, in which horseshoe crabs are sister to all arachnid species (Fig. 1C).
 For the ‘traditional’ tree, because of the unresolved placement of Acariformes and Parasitiformes (Sharma, et al. 2014; Ontano, et al. 2021), we simply use the topology recovered by Ballesteros, et al. (2022, their Figure 2A) and manually placed horseshoe crabs sister to arachnids.

 Synteny analysis